MLB talks produce progress, anger as deadline approaches

 Owners still are proposing an international draft, which the union opposes.

-The six days of negotiations on central economics this week matched the total from the start of the lockout through Feb.
+The six days of negotiations on central economics this week matched the total from the start of the lockout on Dec.
+2 through Feb.
 19.

 Mets pitcher Max Scherzer and shortstop Francisco Lindor, Yankees pitcher Gerrit Cole and free agent reliever Andrew Miller were among the players at the talks.
 Baseball’s ninth work stoppage, it first since 1995, was in its 87th day.